namehash/ens-normalize-python/README.md

 # True
 ```

-Get more information about the error:
+Get more information about an error:
 ```python
 from ens_normalize import NormalizationErrorType NormalizationErrorType.NORM_ERR_NFC.message